mperezjigato/chomputationalchemistry/README.md

    1. ATAT cluster expansion or special quasirandom structure [^4] calculations,
    2. The solid solution geometry builder within the HTCMS software PYIRON

-   The Statistical Mechanics of Non-Affine Lattices (see Alessio Zaccone and Matteo Baggioli) is a currently developed theory that underpins phenomena like rubber (entropic) non-linear elasticity operating behind the behaviour of this type of material, very well known for its anomalous phonon softening and ferroelastic behaviour.
+   A Statistical Field Theory for Non-Affine Lattice Deformations (see Alessio Zaccone and Matteo Baggioli) is currently being developed.
+   Phenomena like rubber (entropic) non-linear elasticity, soft matter dynamics or the glass transition are being investigated under that theory, which is expected to explain properties like anomalous phonon softening or Peierls deformation.

 ![](chemicalordering.gif)